Lightning-AI/pytorch-lightning/src/lightning_app/cli/component-template/README.md

 ## To run placeholdername

-First, install placeholdername (warning: this app has not been officially approved on the lightning gallery):
+First, install placeholdername (warning: this component has not been officially approved on the lightning gallery):

 ```bash
 lightning install component https://github.com/theUser/placeholdername